graphprotocol/graph-client/docs/architecture.md

 ## Subgraph Composition

-To allow simple and efficient client-side composition, we'll use [`graphql-tools`](https://www.graphql-tools.com/) to create a remote schema / Executor, then can be hooked into the GraphQL client.
+To allow simple and efficient client-side composition, we'll use [`graphql-tools`](https://graphql-tools.com) to create a remote schema / Executor, then can be hooked into the GraphQL client.

-API could be either raw `graphql-tools` transformers, or using [GraphQL-Mesh declerative API](https://www.graphql-mesh.com/docs/transforms/transforms-introduction) for composing the schema.
+API could be either raw `graphql-tools` transformers, or using [GraphQL-Mesh declarative API](https://graphql-mesh.com/docs/transforms/transforms-introduction) for composing the schema.

 ```mermaid
 graph LR;